The Value of a Liberal Arts Education

 The term liberal arts education does not mean an education that indoctrinates students in the political ideology of liberalism or the thoughts of those labeled as political liberals.

 In modern times, we can look to the American Association of Colleges and Universities (AAC&U) for a contemporary understanding of this concept.

-Faculty members at The University of Mississippi developed a vision for the liberal arts education that is the basis for every undergraduate degree on campus.
-Look at the core curriculum and the learning outcomes listed in the Degree Requirements section of your Undergraduate Catalog, found in the general Academic Regulations chapter near the front.
+Faculty members at the University of Mississippi developed a vision for the liberal arts education that is the basis for every undergraduate degree on campus.
+Look at the core curriculum and the learning outcomes listed in the Degree Requirements section of the Undergraduate Catalog, found in the general Academic Regulations section.
 There is a common core curriculum of 30 hours of course work that is the framework for your freshman year courses.
 This core curriculum sets the liberal arts foundation for your degree.
 And, when combined with the courses in your major and your co-curricular learning experiences, the core curriculum should enable you to:

 1. study the principal domains of knowledge and their methods of inquiry

 2. integrate knowledge from diverse disciplines